Colonial Hong Kong

 The World’s Freest Country

-Although nominally a British colony, Seventies Hong Kong enjoyed total autonomy and a fully free market economy under limited government.
-While mainland China was still in the late stages of the Cultural Revolution after Henry Kissinger’s initial contact, Hong Kong’s gross product exceeded that of all Chna.
+Although nominally a British colony, Seventies Hong Kong enjoyed total autonomy and a fully free market economy under limited and highly local government.
+While mainland China was still in early recovery from the Cultural Revolution after Henry Kissinger’s initial contact, Hong Kong’s gross product exceeded that of the entire mainland

-Although large numbers of Chinese refugees swarmed into Hong Kong, its economy enabled them to make the most of their entrepreneurial spirit.
+Although large numbers of Chinese refugees swarmed into Hong Kong, its ebullient economy enabled them to quickly make the most of their entrepreneurial spirit.

 An Overcrowded Haven